 In 1770, Nicolas was in the Ste.
 Genevieve census, listed as having one adult male Indian slave and two under 15 years of age.
 There were a total of 29 Indian slaves owned by 13 different citizens.
 This move from Kaskaskia to Ste.
 Geneview was over 100 years prior to the Mississippi River moving in April of 1881, or even the significant flooding that was experience in the Great Flood of 1844 (74 years prior).
 Nicolas and his family would have had to cross the river to move to Ste.
 Genevieve.
 (Note: find 1770 census in Ste.
 Genevieve)

-Dorothee (nee Olivier) Boyer died on April 9, 1784, exactly one month later, in Ste.
+Dorothee (nee Olivier) Boyer died on April 9, 1785, exactly one month later (28 days or 4 weeks), in Ste.
 Genevieve, Missouri, at the age of 69 years.

 The estate administration document for Nicolas and Dorothee is vital as vital information documentation.
 This one document verifies:

 Nicolas's death as March 12, 1785; Dorotée Olivier's death April 9, 1785; and the relationship of their 9 children listed as co-heirs:

 Hippolitte Robert for Dlle Marianne Boyer, his wife;